IAF Programs and Activities

 Physical Fitness clients engage in activities that promote exercise and sports.

 Personal Grooming refers to provision of resources for clients to meet their personal hygiene needs.
-A CSEM case manager and the client’s legal guardians further determine the child’s personal grooming needs.
+A CSEM case manager and the client’s legal guardians further determine the child’s personal grooming necessities.

-Development of Hobbies and General Interests is an area of learning where children explore their capacities in fine arts, music, mathematics, chess and different personal interests.
+Development of Hobbies and General Interests is an area of learning where children explore their capacities in fine arts, music, mathematics, etc. This activity allows a client to discover possibilities and talents beyond Autism.
+With the assistance of the clients' caregivers and case manager, strategies on how best a client can express his/ herself emerge.

 Vocational Program Skills Training is a community-based practical activities where clients learn skills they can use in a real-life livelihood/ work place or employment settings.